 There are plenty of shows to see as you wander the grounds throughout the day.

-Make sure that you plan the day well to fit everything in, from Australian culture to the Free Flight Bird Show.
+Plan the day well to fit everything in, from Australian culture to the Free Flight Bird Show.

 Crocodile